mrcinv/covid-sim/docs/forecast.md

 ![](plotdump/germandfgraf.png)

-As in the case for Italy, the best fit estimate for the total number of cases has risen through time, but the bootstrap estimate has been fairly consistent.
+As in the case for Italy, the best fit estimate for the total number of cases has risen through time, but the bootstrap estimate has been reasonably consistent.

 ![](plotdump/germanfinalplot.png)